LorenzoCavada/S1_IOC_Manager/README.md

 │
-├── gui/                            # GUI components for the application │   ├── custom_messagebox .py       # Set of message boxes made to match the general UI │   ├── item_window.py              # Displays the details of a specific IOC │   ├── uploader_app_window.py      # GUI for uploading new IOCs
+├── gui/                            # GUI components for the application │   ├── custom_messagebox .py       # Set of message boxes made to match the general UI │   ├── uploader_app_window.py      # GUI for uploading new IOCs
-│   ├── uploader_app_item.py        # GUI for updating an existing IOC
 │   ├── viewer_app_window.py        # Main application window
 │   └── viewer_table_frame.py       # Builds and manages the IOC table view
 │